enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 If you are not looking to script mayavi itself but looking for quick ways to get your visualization done with simple code you may want to check out mayavi's mlab module.
 This is described in more detail in the :ref:`simple-scripting-with-mlab` section.
+In addition to this mayavi features an automatic script recording feature that automatically writes Python scripts for you as you use the GUI.
+This is described in more detail in the :ref:`automatic-script-generation` chapter.
+This is probably the easiest and most powerful way to script mayavi.

-To best understand how to script mayavi, a reasonable understanding of the mayavi internals is necessary.
+However, to best understand how to script mayavi, a reasonable understanding of the mayavi internals is necessary.
 The following sections provides an overview of the basic design and objects in the mayavi pipeline.
 Subsequent sections consider specific example scripts that are included with the mayavi sources that illustrate the ideas.

 Mayavi2 uses Traits_ and TVTK_ internally.
 Traits_ in many ways
 changes the way we program.
 So it is important to have a good idea of